CTNOriginals/BitburnerGoFilesync/README.md

 ## Usage

-Once the executable is installed you are ready to get started with the game, the only thing you would still need to do is start the filesyncer via the commandline that you should have opened in step 3 of the instaliation guide.
+Once the executable is installed you are ready to get started with the game, the only thing you would still need to do is start the filesyncer via the commandline that you should have opened in step 3 of the installation guide.

 Simply enter `BitburnerGoFilesync.exe` (or whatever the executable is called on your system) and pass in any arguments that you like.